NCI-CISNET/shg-r/README.md

-# RcppSmokingHistoryGenerator: An R interface to CISNET Smoking History Generator
+# RcppSmokingHistoryGenerator: An R interface to the CISNET Smoking History Generator
   <!-- badges: start -->
   [![R-CMD-check](https://github.com/CSNW/rcpp-shg/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/CSNW/rcpp-shg/actions/workflows/R-CMD-check.yaml)
   [![License: GPL-3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://choosealicense.com/licenses/gpl-3.0/)
   <!-- badges: end -->

 ## About
 This package is a wrapper for the CISNET Smoking History Generator C++ source code.
-It can produce the exact outputs as the command line version (CLI) of the Smoking History Generator if needed.
+It can produce the identical outputs as the command line version (CLI) of the Smoking History Generator in R. It offers an easy way for modelers to access the Smoking History Generator directly in R.

 ## Installation for end-users from Github
 ```r